Felipe-A-Silva/Felipe-A-Silva/README.md

 ----------------------------------------------------------------------------------------------
 -📚 Systems Analysis and Development student 4/4.

--🌱 I’m currently learning Python, HTML,CSS,JavaScript,C,C# and DDL,DML(Mysql Workbench)

--💻 I'm looking to collaborate on whatever you need! just contact me😅.
+-🔎 I'm looking to collaborate on whatever you need! just contact me😅.

  📩Email:feasilva1212@gmail.com